openstack/python-openstackclient/doc/source/command-objects/identity-provider.rst

 .. option:: --remote-id <remote-id>

-    Remote IDs to associate with the Identity Provider (repeat to provide multiple values)
+    Remote IDs to associate with the Identity Provider (repeat option to provide multiple values)

 .. option:: --remote-id-file <file-name>